-Score 2 Government decision-making is inclusive in that organized interests have access to and are incorporated in regular processes of planning and implementation.
+Score 2 Government decision-making is inclusive in that organized interests have access to and are incorporated into regular processes of planning and implementation.
 The system makes no provision for direct citizen participation in the form of legally binding public votes or citizen referendum initiatives.
-Referendums have been used, but only in exceptional issues (the last time in the vote on EU membership in 1994), and even then are constitutionally only consultative (through in practice are treated as binding).
+Referendums have been held, but only on unique occasions - the last one was held in 1994 and was a vote on EU membership - and are consultative in nature (as per the constitution), though they are treated as binding in practice.
+Some referendums have been held at the local level, mostly with respect to decisions to merge or fuse municipalities.